 Attendance is registered in accordance with Department for Education requirements and staff are aware of how to deal with situations where students go missing either from school or on a school trip.

 Details of these procedures are outlined in the Attendance Policy and Missing Student Policy.

-Following KCSIE (2023), para.
-175, p.44, the College recognises that it must make the Local Authority aware if a student leaves the roll at a non-standard transition point.
+Following KCSIE para.
+180, the College recognises that it must make the Local Authority aware if a student leaves the roll at a non-standard transition point.

-10.5 Elective Home Education
+10.6 Elective Home Education